Skip to main content

 Oral Glutathione in Nonalcoholic Fatty Liver Disease

-Oral GSH at 300 mg/day for 4 months significantly reduced ALT levels, hepatic steatosis, and markers of liver fibrosis.
-First clinical study of oral glutathione in NAFLD.
+Oral GSH at 300 mg/day for 4 months significantly reduced ALT and improved markers of liver fat.
+As an uncontrolled pilot it cannot separate the drug effect from the preceding lifestyle changes, but it was the first clinical signal for oral glutathione in fatty liver disease.

 Dosing & Administration